Skip to main content

 print(list_3) # []

 Once you have a list, you'll want to be able to access elements of it.
 This is done with the list, followed by [, followed by an index to access, followed by ].
 Note: indexing starts at 0.
-So the first element in the list has index 0, second has index 1, ..., last element has index length-1 (where length is the length of this list, generally obtained via len() function).
+So the first element in the list has index 0, second has index 1, ..., last element has index length-1 (where length is the length of this list, generally obtained via the len() function).

 Index_List